Studio Art M.F.A. Graduate Concentrations

 We are proud of the diverse means of research modes and art-making processes in our program and the many successes of our M.F.A. graduates who make their impact through creative inquiry, scholarship and innovation.
 Our M.F.A. students are passionate, skilled, dedicated and have a unique vision.

-The M.F.A. degree in Studio Art is a 60-credit-hour program in the following seven areas of concentration.
+The M.F.A. degree in Studio Art is a 60-credit-hour program culminating in an exhibition.

 Visiting Artists Program

-Visiting artists, scholars, and critics are an integral part of our program’s pedagogy.
+Visiting artists, scholars, and critics are integral parts of our program’s pedagogy.
 Students gain direct exposure to national and internationally known artists and scholars through lectures, private studio visits, critiques and seminars.
 Recent visiting artists include the following.